dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 Go check out his post which includes additional resources, several videos, and more!
 In the videos, you'll also learn how you can use scheduled events.

 You can find out more on the plugin in the Serverless [documentation](https://www.serverless.com/framework/docs/providers/webtasks/guide/intro).
 The plugin is open source, and you can grab the source, file bugs, or contribute (PRs welcome!) in our repo [here](https://github.com/auth0/serverless-webtasks).
-To learn more about Auth0 Webtasks, head over to [https://webtask.io].
+To learn more about Auth0 Webtasks, head [here](https://webtask.io).

-Special thanks to David Wells, and the rest of the Serverless team for helping us make this a reality!
+So what are you waiting for?
+Take it for a spin!
 Let us know about your experience with using Auth0 Webtasks and Serverless!

+*Special thanks to David Wells, and the rest of the Serverless team for helping us make this a reality!*

+**Like the new plugin?
+Give us some love on [Product Hunt](https://www.producthunt.com/posts/serverless-auth0-webtasks)!**